glen-84/vuetify-loader-issue/README.md

 1. `npm i`
 2. `npm start`
-3. See the errors:
-    - `modulesTypeError: options.awaitResolve is not a function`
-    - `SassError: This variable was not declared with !default in the @used module.`
+3. See the error: `SassError: This module was already loaded, so it can't be configured using "with".`